mathiascode/Extras/README.md

-Plugin for Cuberite that adds extra functionality to the Flame.ga server.
+Plugin for Cuberite that adds extra functionality to the Kaboom.pw server.

 # Commands